omicscodeathon/neurovar/README.md

 </p>

 3. Visualize SNPs and Indels data:
 The user is requested to define the path to the directory containing the VCF files.
 The user needs to define the variants type (SNPs or Indels).
-The VCF files are processed and annotated, and then the variants in the biomarkers are filtered and resumed in a table comparing the reference genome, the controls group and the patients group.
+The VCF files are processed and annotated, and then the variants in the biomarkers are filtered and resumed in a table comparing the reference genome, the control group and the patient group.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/73958439/232724156-3bd91417-89ec-4d1e-a56e-953836a0256b.png" width="600" >
 </p>

-## Case study

-To validate the pipeline, a case study was performed on the public dataset SRP149638 available on the SRA database.
-The file’s preprocessing, genetic expression analysis, and variant calling were performed using the Exvar R package.
-The dataset corresponds to RNA sequencing data (Expression profiling by high throughput sequencing) from the peripheral blood mononuclear cells (PBMC) from healthy donors and Amyotrophic Lateral Sclerosis (ALS) patients.
-The expression analysis shows that only one ALS biomarker is differentially expressed which is TUBA4A gene, a biomarker of ALS type 22.
-TUBA4A is a protein-coding gene inherited in autosomal dominant mode.

 ## Demonstration